This article was originally published on VICE Serbia.

 I've been scouring Belgrade's Kalenić and Bajloni farmers' markets for vintage photographs since 2009.
-The fact that I'm able to unearth these gems among boxes of tomatoes, carrots and celery has always been a point of pleasure for me, but recently I came across something that ramped all of that up one notch further.
+The fact that I'm able to unearth these gems among boxes of tomatoes, carrots, and celery has always been a point of pleasure for me, but recently I came across something that ramped all of that up another notch.

 For a while, my main vendor for this stuff was an elderly woman named Biljana at the Kalenić market.
 She had a metal box filled with about 100 photos that she kept out of sight below her stall.
-I made a routine of visiting her and picking the ones I liked, or the ones I could afford at the time, until one day she told me she was out of stock; apparently a priest had come and bought it all up.
+I make a regular routine of visiting her and picking the ones I liked, or the ones I could afford at the time, until one day she told me she was out of stock.
+Apparently a priest had come and bought it all up.

-So far, I've managed to gather about 90 photographs, but it's been a while since I last counted them.
-I'd like to turn them all into a book, but I have no idea who would buy it in Serbia – so any potential buyers out there, HMU.
+So far, I've managed to gather about 90 photographs, but it's been a while since I last counted.
+I'd like to turn them all into a book, but I have no idea who would buy it in Serbia.
+Any potential buyers out there, HMU.

 Words: Biljana Marinkovic, as told to Magda Janjic.